Starfield (band): Band members

 Starfield was originally formed by brothers Tim and Jon Neufeld, both from Winnipeg.
 Shaun Huberts and Gordie Cochran, both of Victoria, British Columbia, had then joined the band.
-Shaun Huberts left the band August 9, 2006, after his last performance at the DCLA Convention in Anaheim, CA. His replacement was Dave Crisp.
+Shaun Huberts left the band August 9, 2006, after his last performance at the DCLA Convention in Anaheim, California.
+His replacement was Dave Crisp.
 The band moved back to Canada (Abbotsford, British Columbia) in the fall of 2006 after several years of living in Nashville.
 Soon after their North American tour with Shane and Shane, both Dave Crisp and Gordie Cochran moved on.
 Cochran is now playing drums on a worship team at Christian Life Assembly in Langley, British Columbia and has produced the GMA Canada Covenant Awards.
-James Johnston (Winnipeg, MB) and Dave Lalonde (Oakville, ON) joined Starfield to play bass and drums, respectively.
+James Johnston (Winnipeg, Manitoba) and Dave Lalonde (Oakville, Ontario) joined Starfield to play bass and drums, respectively.
 Both Johnston and Lalonde had played with the band on and off for the past eight years before signing on full-time in September 2008.
 As of June 2011, Starfield has a show-to-show hired bass player and drummer.
 Johnston left just before his first child was expected to be born, and Lalonde left just after the band's East Coast of Canada "Saving One" tour.